Contributing to FINOS

 Contribution of an existing code base into FINOS as a new project

-Do you have an existing product, project, or activity that would be a good fit within the FINOS community?
+Are you a FINOS member and you have an existing project, either already open source or proprietary, that would be a good fit within the FINOS community?
+Or do you want to form a Special Interest Group to discuss a specific topic?
 Here's how to propose a new contribution.

 Pre-Work: Contribution Fitness

-Optionally FINOS Members can carry out a pre-incubation so called Formation stage, where the FINOS team and Members can support the contributor to socialize, gauge interest and ready the project for open sourcing, in a time-bound Member-only visible basis.
+OPTIONAL: FINOS Members can carry out a pre-incubation so called Formation stage, where the FINOS team and Members can support the contributor to socialize, gauge interest and ready the project for open sourcing, in a time-bound Member-only visible basis.
+If you want to explore a formation stage, please reach out to FINOS Member Success.

 Step 1: Submit a contribution proposal

-You are encouraged to email directly to the Community at community@finos.org (subscribe here) to outline your contribution idea (and link to the previously created contribution issue).
+Once the issue is raised, maintainers should email directly the community@finos.org (subscribe here) and TOC to outline your contribution idea and link to the previously created contribution issue).
 A simple note pointing to the Github contribution issue and encouraging the FINOS Community and Members to post their support / feedback on the issue will go a long way here.

 Note: while everyone is welcome to contribute to existing projects, only FINOS Members can propose new projects.
-If you are not a Member this step is particularly important to identify a Member who could become a sponsor for your project.
+If you are not a Member this step is particularly important to identify a Member who could become a sponsor for your project, but being listed in the initial maintainers.

 Step 3: Approval

-Once legal and IP review is complete, the contribution must go through an approval phase, for alignment with the scope and objectives of the Foundation, viability, perceived interest within the FINOS community:
+Once the FINOS team has validated the contribution proposal for completeness, the contribution must go through an approval phase, for alignment with the scope and objectives of the Foundation, viability, perceived interest within the FINOS community.
+Particularly:

-• For Special Interest Groups and Open Standards, the Governing Board will review and approve the contributions.
+- Special Interest Groups and Open Standards, the Governing Board will review and approve the contributions either via an email vote or at the next avaialble meeting.

-• For all other project contributions, the Technical Oversight Committee (TOC) will review and approve the contributions.
+- For software project contributions, the Technical Oversight Committee (TOC) will review and approve the contributions.

-Following contribution approval, the FINOS infrastructure team will work with the contributing organization to transfer existing code and other materials to the project's collaboration infrastructure (e.g. its GitHub repository, project web site, and/or wiki space) and set for permissions for the initial list of maintainers.
-This can happen by giving access to an existing DVCS repository to the FINOS team or Sending the FINOS team an archive containing the code to be contributed.
+Following successful IP and trademark compliance, the FINOS infrastructure team will work with the contributing organization to transfer existing code and other materials to the project's collaboration infrastructure (e.g. its GitHub repository, project web site, and/or wiki space) and set for permissions for the initial list of maintainers.
+This can happen by giving access to an existing DVCS repository to the FINOS team or sending the FINOS team an archive containing the code to be contributed.
 See Code Transfer options.

 Step 5: Contribution Announcements